runTheTable12/de-zoomcamp-course-project/README.md

 This file contains instructions how to run the project.

-## 1. Create infrastructure in Yandex Cloud using Terraform.
+## 1. Create infrastructure in Yandex Cloud using Terraform

 There are two files in a repository - main.tf and varibles.tf